Shorties: A Quick Chat with Russell Brand

-After causing controversy by telling everyone in the UK to stop voting, he’s followed up with a new book – Revolution – that lays out his manifesto for a world of less work and more play.
-This recent call to arms has invited widespread criticism not so much for the ideology, but the platform; like Bono, Gwyneth and Angelina, he’s another celebrity to swap Hollywood for humanitarianism, and there are plenty of people not best pleased about that.
+After causing controversy by telling everyone in the UK to stop voting, he’s followed up with a new book—Revolution—that lays out his manifesto for a world of less work and more play.
+This recent call to arms has invited widespread criticism not so much for the ideology, but the platform; like Bono, Gwyneth, and Angelina, he’s another celebrity to swap Hollywood for humanitarianism, and there are plenty of people not pleased about that.

 Videos by VICE